I went from depressed to living a life I love! & it took me 5 years to get here completely!

 I learned a very wise lesson this year from Martha Beck one of my mentors "a caterpiller doesn't go through the process of metamorphasis in a beautiful way.
 It first has to disintegrate into a pile of goop during its chrysalis stage.
 This is a remarkable stage where all the cells, the limbs, the wings and organs are being transformed for it's butterfly stage..From the outside it seems that the caterpillar is just resting.
 Noone knows what's taking place on the inside, but this is neccasary stage.
 This we all know. but the lesson is this

-So if you take away one lessson from this year, let it be "allow the process" .
+So if you take away one lesson from MY STORY, let it be "allow the process" .
 Whatever you're going through, stop reacting to it.
 Stop reacting to life hoping that it will align itself and instead learn to respond in a chic way.
 And there is no better time to begin than now.
+I have understood that progress is a process, and it requires true patience, true balance and just letting it fall into place.
+The norm has become that we as women stress ourselves out being beautiful, being successful, making the 6k months, getting consistent clients, travelling all year long AND YES, ALL THESE THINGS ARE AMAZING, but trust the process and never sacrifice your well being for the sake of it.

 And darling, welcome to your #highstyledlife!